Parents with lupus (or any health condition) ‘don’t have to be perfect’ — take it from this mom

 What’s New In Lupus Research & Treatments?

 Keeping tabs on the latest info about lupus research is no easy task.
 So we’ve boiled down some highlights and trends in the world of lupus research and drug development — take a peek.
-Rising areas of research Stem cells – Initial studies have shown that mesenchymal stem cells (MSC) — a type of stem cell that lives in bone marrow, umbilical… Continue reading What’s New In Lupus Research & Treatments?
+Rising areas of research Clinical trial trends Since the landmark FDA approval of Benlysta (belimumab) in 2011 — the first approved targeted biologic treatment… Continue reading What’s New In Lupus Research & Treatments?

 Zoodles!
 Let’s dish on lupus/food + swap recipes